-8. If either
+4.8.
+If either

-- o a result was written down incorrectly, or - o a game was played with the wrong colours, or - o a player's rating has to be corrected (and playing numbers possibly recomputed as in C.04.2.C.3), and a player communicates this to the arbiter within a given deadline after publication of results, the new information shall be used for the standings and the pairings of the next round.
+- 4.8.
+1. a result was written down incorrectly, or - 4.8.
+2. a game was played with the wrong colours, or - 4.8.3. a player's rating has to be corrected (and playing numbers possibly recomputed as in C.04.2.C.3), and a player communicates this to the arbiter within a given deadline after publication of results, the new information shall be used for the standings and the pairings of the next round.
 The deadline shall be fixed in advance according to the timetable of the tournament.
 If the error notification is made after the pairing but before the end of the next round, it will affect the next pairing to be done.

-If the error notification is made after the end of the next round, the correction will be made after the tournament for submission to rating evaluation only.
+If the error notification is made after the tournament for submission to rating evaluation only.